 Fringe Benefits Tax (FBT) is tax charged on the total taxable value of fringe benefits as enjoyed by an employee but paid for by an employer.
 The employer, and not the employee, pays FBT.
 FBT is charged at 30 percent of the taxable value.

-The Taxation Act defines a fringe benefit as any asset, service or other benefit in kind provided by, or on behalf of, an employer to an employee, if such benefit includes an element of personal benefit to the employee.
+A fringe benefit is any asset, service or other benefit in kind, provided by or on behalf of an employer to an employee, if such provision includes an element of personal benefit to the employee.

-Payment of FBT should not apply to fringe benefits provided to an employee whose annual taxable income does not exceed K420,000 or K35,000 per month.
+FBT does not apply to fringe benefits provided to an employee whose annual taxable income does not exceed K100,000 per month or K1,200,000 per year.
 FBT liability should not be imposed on an employee.